 Figure 1 shows a simplified navigation model of our SmexWeb example [1]: an EBNF lesson, in which a grammar for constructing mountains is developed.
 After an introductory session, the user can select among three alternatives: "recognising mountains" or "building mountains", or to solve directly.
 First the user interactively solves the exercise with the support of the system.
-Subsequently, the user can solve a similar exercise without support.
+Subsequently, the user can apply his EBNF knowledge to solve a similar exercise without support.